Understanding anxiety, stress, and burn-out

 - Never slowing or stopping, constant 'doing'.
 Usually both home and work pressures, demands on time and energy, constant thinking and watching, waiting for the next need or pressure, and a never-ending stream of activity, both physical and mental (not to mention emotional ups and downs that your body just cannot manage).

 - It can be an ongoing threat to well-being.
 Psychological watchfulness, alertness to dangers, or an insecure environment where you cannot feel safe or take care of yourself and loved ones.

 - Maybe you have a nagging worry, guilt or problem you can't find a solution for.
 Debt, honesty, relationship doubts, imposter syndrome at work, or low self-esteem, that colours everything grey.

 It often is the steadiness of the pressure that belies its impact on you - mind, body and soul - so beware.

 Your body is made to function efficiently and quickly when necessary in any given situation.
 Your mind controls all of this, and stress is, really, mind over matter - your unconscious mind controls the necessary safeguards whilst your awareness is well behind, and you aren’t listening to what your body tells you it needs.

 Your body will not let you off the hook, it will not 'keep going' until you're ready to stop, but when it needs to - when you need to!
 Feel, see, listen, and learn to understand what your body (and mind, too) is trying to tell you.
 If you don’t, your body - and the universe - will make you stop.
-This can be illness or depression, time for self-reflection on what needs to change; ignore it at your peril!
+For example, this could be in form of physical illness, common mental health conditions such as depression.